-To assist the Debtors in carrying out their duties as debtors-in-possession and to otherwise represent the Debtors' interests in the Chapter 11 Cases, the Debtors filed several applications to obtain authority to retain and employ the following professionals:
+To assist the Debtors in carrying out their duties as debtors-in-possession and to otherwise represent the Debtors' interests in the Chapter 11 Cases, the Debtors filed applications and the Bankruptcy Court entered orders for the retention of various professionals:

-• Prime Clerk LLC, as Notice and Claims Agent to the Debtors, which retention was approved by the Bankruptcy Court on January 15, 2014 [Docket No. 51]; • Kirkland & Ellis LLP, as counsel to the Debtors, which retention was approved by the Bankruptcy Court on [] [Docket No]; • AP Services, LLC (" AlixPartners "), to provide the Debtors a chief restructuring officer and certain additional personnel, which retention was approved by the Bankruptcy Court on [] [Docket No]; • DLA Piper LLP, as special conflicts counsel to the Debtors, which retention was approved by the Bankruptcy Court on [] [Docket No]; • KPMG LLP, as tax consultants to the Debtors, which retention was approved by the

-Mesirow Financial Consulting, LLC as independent financial advisor to the Special Governance Committee of the Board of Directors of CEOC and as potential expert witness, which retention was approved by the Bankruptcy Court on [] [Docket No. ].
+- Prime Clerk LLC, as Notice and Claims Agent to the Debtors [Docket Nos.
+16, 51]; - Kirkland & Ellis LLP, as counsel to the Debtors [Docket Nos.
+381, 1713]; - AP Services, LLC ("AlixPartners"), to provide the Debtors a chief restructuring officer and certain additional personnel [Docket Nos.
+382, 616]; - Millstein & Co., L.P., as financial advisor and investment banker to the Debtors [Docket Nos.
+665, 991]; - DLA Piper LLP, as special conflicts counsel to the Debtors [Docket Nos.
+375, 1715]; - Paul Hastings LLP as special conflicts counsel to the Debtors [Docket Nos.
+649, 1940]; - KPMG LLP, as tax consultants to the Debtors [Docket Nos.
+376, 586]; and - Mesirow Financial Consulting, LLC as independent financial advisor to the Special Governance Committee of the Board of Directors of CEOC and as potential expert witness [Docket Nos.
+383, 997].

-On February 18, 2015, the Debtors filed the Debtors' Motion for Entry of an Order Establishing Procedures for Interim Compensation and Reimbursement of Expenses for Professionals [Docket No. 377] (the "Interim Compensation Motion"), which provides for procedures for the interim compensation and reimbursement of expenses of retained Professionals in these Chapter 11 Cases.
-The Bankruptcy Court entered an order approving the Interim Compensation Motion on [] [Docket No. ].
+On February 18, 2015, the Debtors filed the Debtors' Motion for Entry of an Order Establishing Procedures for Interim Compensation and Reimbursement of Expenses for Professionals [Docket No. 377] (the "Interim Compensation Motion"), which provides for procedures for the interim compensation and reimbursement of expenses of retained Professionals in the Chapter 11 Cases.
+On March 4, 2015, the Bankruptcy Court entered an order approving the Interim Compensation Motion [Docket No. 587] (the "Interim Compensation Order").